 Digital health technology can help reduce staff overwhelm

 As the number of patients being treated for COVID-19 rises, the demands on staff increase.
 Ordinary tasks and decisions — like understanding which patients need outreach and which incoming phone calls should be addressed first — can rapidly become overwhelming when staff members are faced with a growing number of hospitalizations.

 But technologies like GetWell Loop’s COVID-19 digital care plans or GetWell Inpatient’s COVID-19 promotional space serve a number of purposes to help decrease the burden on staff during this difficult time.
 With these solutions, organizations can:

-- Direct patients to public health information and guidelines such as the CDC and WHO sites
+- Direct patients to trusted and reliable public health information and guidelines and provide information for commonly asked questions

 - Receive real-time alerts about escalating symptoms

 - Broadcast system-wide messages or individual content directly into patient rooms at the point of care